Welcome to all new SUM students!

 The aim of the master's degree Development, Environment and Cultural Change (DEC) is to provide students with knowledge and critical insights into the socio-cultural, political and scientific challenges of achieving sustainable development at both the local and global level.

-The first day they got an introduction to the center and met some of the researchers at SUM.
+The first day they got an introduction to the centre and met some of the researchers at SUM.
 The new students were welcomed by programme coordinator Anne Line Sandåker and the director for SUM’s Masters programme Karen Victoria Lykke Syse.

 Why choose SUM